ipropper/easybatch-tutorials/README.md

 * [JMS][]: Learn how to create asynchronous batch applications using Easy Batch and JMS
 * [Parallel processing][]: An example of how to use Easy Batch to process data in parallel
 * [Content-Based Record Writer][]: An example of how to process multiple files in parallel based on their content
+* [Restart a failed job Tutorial][]: An example of how to create a custom checkpoint listener to restart a failed job from where it left off

 [Hello world]: https://github.com/EasyBatch/easybatch-tutorials/tree/master/src/main/java/org/easybatch/tutorials/basic/helloworld
 [Word Count]: https://github.com/EasyBatch/easybatch-tutorials/tree/master/src/main/java/org/easybatch/tutorials/basic/wordcount